-During a primary care visit focused on suicide risk assessment, providers can offer some information and resources to support patients coping with their suicidal thoughts.
+During a primary care visit focused on suicide risk assessment, providers can offer some information and resources to help patients cope with their suicidal thoughts.
 Providers and care team members can use effective communication approaches to increase the likelihood that the patient will recall and use the information presented in the encounter.